Azure/Azure-Sentinel/Playbooks/AzureFirewall/AzureFirewall-BlockIP-addNewRule/readme.md

-# Firewall incdent to block IP Address while adding to the Deny network rules collection
+# Block IP Address in Azure Firewall by adding new rules to Network Rules Collection

  ## Summary
 When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions: